PS-O5/Basic_IoT/README.md

 ## Arduino

 Basically the file names are self explanatory.
-Still if you don't know what does what, study and comme back.
+Still if you don't know what does what, study and come back.

 ## ESP8266

 Some basic files.
-Nothing special, just dumped stuff from my hdd folder
+Nothing special, just dumped stuff from my hdd folder.

 ## Serial Monitors

 Serial monitor scripts in C/C++, Pyython, JS and I shall add more as I learn more    (■ ͟ʖ■)━☆ﾟ.*･｡ﾟ

 ## Usb Authorization